polkascan/py-substrate-metadata-docs/docs/zeitgeist/preimage.md

 ---------
 ### unnote_preimage
 Clear an unrequested preimage from the runtime storage.

+If `len` is provided, then it will be a much cheaper operation.

+- `hash`: The hash of the preimage to be removed from the store.
+- `len`: The length of the preimage of `hash`.
 #### Attributes
 | Name | Type |
 | -------- | -------- |